torvalds/linux/Documentation/networking/can.rst

 some kind of local loopback of the sent CAN frames on the appropriate node.

-The Linux network devices (by default) just can handle the transmission and reception of media dependent frames.
+The GNU/Linux network devices (by default) just can handle the transmission and reception of media dependent frames.
 Due to the arbitration on the CAN bus the transmission of a low prio CAN-ID may be delayed by the reception of a high prio CAN frame.
 To